Rhino-byte/Food-Image-classification/README.md

 ### Building the Model

-We used a Convolutional Neural Network (CNN) for image classification.
+We used a Convolutional Neural Network (CNN) architecture for image classification.
 We started with a simple model and later fine-tuned it.
 ```
 import tensorflow as tf
 from  tensorflow.Keras import layers